ibm-cloud-docs/schematics/cli-reference.md

 #### Using the interactive mode
 {: #inv-create-interactive}

-Instead of entering your resource query details by using command options or a payload file, you can also use the interactive mode for the command.
+Instead of entering your resource query details by using the command options or a payload file, you can also use the interactive mode for the command.
 This mode prompts you to enter the required values to create a resource query in {{site.data.keyword.bpshort}}.
 {: shortdesc}

 1. Enter the command to create the resource query without any command options.